judy4534/studentSystem/docs/DEPLOYMENT.md

 ## Prerequisites
 - Node.js 20+
-- MongoDB database (cloud-hosted MongoDB Atlas or self-hosted instance)
+- MongoDB database (cloud-hosted MongoDB Atlas **or any self-hosted instance** that is reachable from your server)
 - Environment variables configured (see `.env.example`)

 ## Production build and start locally